Search This Blog

 A Cartoon Christmas: My Top 5 Christmas Cartoons

-Nothing is more endearing (or enduring) as a Christmas cartoon.
-I know it's sacrilege but I really don't like the "iconic" Christmas specials Frosty the Snowman and Rudolph the Red-Nosed Reindeer.
-Maybe they were before my time, but, I just never dug those.
+Nothing is more endearing (or enduring) than a Christmas cartoon.
+I know it's sacrilege, but I really don't like the "iconic" Christmas specials Frosty the Snowman and Rudolph the Red-Nosed Reindeer.
+Maybe they were before my time, but I just never dug those.
 I think the claymation creeped me out and I hated the elves... but no holiday spawns more television specials to choose from than Christmas.

 5. The Simpson's - "Simpsons Roasting on an Open Fire"